 2. Applicants may be admitted to regular status if their grade point average is the equivalent of 2.75 or above (scale of 4.0).
 Averages below 2.75 may be considered for admission on a probationary basis, in which case particular attention is given to the last 60 hours completed in the undergraduate program, with special emphasis on performance in biomedical science-related courses.
 Probationary status is removed after successful completion of the first eight graduate credits with a grade point average of 3.0 or above.

-3. Graduate Record Examination scores on the General Test are required.
+3. Graduate Record Examination scores on the General Test are optional, although encouraged.

 4. Three letters of reference, preferably from academic and/or research sources or supervisors, must be provided.